Curriculum and Advising

 I will be freshman in civil engineering at URI next Fall.
 What computer should I purchase?

 Any recent computer should be sufficient for your needs.
 Keep in mind that most civil engineering students use Windows-based machines since many of the relevant software, such as AutoCAD, Civil3D, STAAD, RAM, WaterCAD, etc, would require dual boot or Windows emulators to run on different systems.

 I was admitted in the College of Engineering for B.S. in Civil Engineering but I am listed under University College.
 What is University College?

 University College (UC) is where all new students are first enrolled.
 It is essentially an “advising” college.
 University College does not grant degrees; its purpose is to provide you with advising that will help you to make the appropriate academic choices.
 UC also oversees several special academic programs, including New Student Orientation, the Academic Enhancement Center, Service Learning, the Office of Experiential Learning and Internships, and International Education.

-How do I transfer from the University College to the College of Engineering?
+How do I transfer from the University College (UC) to the College of Engineering (COE)?